satyamskic/Docker-Compose-Project/README.md

 # My project
 I created project based on **Ghost** which is open source **blogging platform**.I created my project inside Docker container on **REDHAT-8 Enterprise Linux** but you can use any OS but few commands might not work properly.
-I'll also show you how to setup for create this project.
+I'll also show you how to setup for create this project but before it i would like to give you quick introduction about ghost...........